TrustedComputingGroup/pandoc/guide.md

        merge proposed-edits-2
 ```

-As visualized above, proposed changes to a GitHub Markdown repository take the form of
+As visualized in @fig:collaboration-workflow, proposed changes to a GitHub Markdown repository take the form of
 "Pull Requests" (PRs).
 A *proposer* of a change proposes a PR that changes some files in the repository.
 This PR contains an initial *commit*, which is a unit of change to files.
 *Reviewers* can provide comments and suggestions on the proposed edits.
 The *proposer* can respond to